farcasterxyz/hub-monorepo/apps/hubble/src/addon/README.md

 Rust code needs to be memory-safe, which means that we can't pass around iterators like we do in Javascript.
 This is because the `iterator` reference is valid for only as long as the `db` is valid, and the reference is dropped right after the iterator is finished.

 This specifically means that we need to use iterators as callbacks.
 The way the iterators are set up is:
-- Call the `forEachIteartor` method with your callback (Either in JS or Rust)
+- Call the `forEachIterator` method with your callback (Either in JS or Rust)
 - Perform all actions in the callback
 - At the end of the itearation, the iterator is returned and closed by Rust